Calling Mandatory Getter props

 combobox logic is kept inside the custom hook, the inputs are retrieved through

-the event handler functions (onClick
+the event handler functions (onClick, onChange) and the combobox related

-information is passed through the other attributes (aria-labelledby
+information is passed through the other attributes (aria-labelledby,

-).
+aria-expanded).
 Of course, there are many more handlers and properties, but we

 are keeping it simple for now.

-property that is going to be returned from
+There's also the ref property that is going to be returned from

-element and perform some custom .focus()
+the input element and perform some custom .focus() actions when needed.

 The Problem